-In DB2, the must know key point is logical storage.
-When I asked DB2 developers they totally confused about the concept of logical storage.
+In DB2, the must-know key point is logical storage.
+When I asked DB2 developers they were totally confused about the concept of logical storage.
 There are two kinds of storage in any RDBMS.
 One is physical and the other one is logical.

-In the above SQL query both Table and Index defined in the same table-space.
-So here table-space is equal to logical storage.
+In the above SQL query both the Table and Index are defined in the same table space.
+So here table space is equal to logical storage.

 You can find more information in the above video on how to manage table-spaces.